 Pakistani man who was tortured by the CIA is released from Guantanamo Bay

-A prisoner at the Guantanamo Bay detention camps in Cuba, who sued the Biden administration for unlawful imprisonment, has been released and is now living in Belize.
+A prisoner at the Guantanamo Bay detention camp in Cuba, who sued the Biden administration for unlawful imprisonment, has been released, and is now living in Belize.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.